lukszi/python-rpg/README.md

 The library includes an old version of qhull for computing convex hulls:
 Copyright C.B.
 Barber

+This Python wrapper is distributed under the GPL-3.0 license.
 Please see the original repository's COPYING.txt and COPYING_Qhull.txt for detailed license information.